The Pine Mountain Trail in Georgia is a perfect hike in a place where you may not expect to find great hiking.

 And you can thank Franklin D. Roosevelt for creating a vast stretch of wilderness there that not only bears his name but is a terrific destination for active RVers looking to get away from it all and breathe clean, pine-scented mountain air.

-The FDR State Park is a 9,049 acre Georgia state park located near Pine Mountain and Warm Springs, and hour or so south pf Atlanta.
-It is the site of Roosevelt’s so-called Little White House where he came for therapeutic sessions in the constant 88 degree spring water that offered welcome relief from the discomfort of polio.
+The FDR State Park is a 9,049 acre Georgia state park located near Pine Mountain and Warm Springs, an hour or so south pf Atlanta.
+It is the site of Roosevelt's so-called Little White House where he came for therapeutic sessions in the constant 88 degree spring water that offered welcome relief from the discomfort of polio.

 Roosevelt so loved this area – first as Governor of New York, then as President – that he retreated here as often as he could, living in an unassuming little two-bedroom “cottage” not far from his favorite spring.
 He explored widely, driving cars with hand controls he designed himself and was instrumental in the creation of the state park that bears his name and a rehabilitation and therapeutic treatment center for polio patients.

 The park looks like it could be in the Great Smoky Mountains National Park, that's how big and wild it is.
 It boasts more than 40 miles of well maintained hiking trails, including the popular 23-mile Pine Mountain Trail, that wind through hardwood and pines, over creeks and past small waterfalls.

 Few such wilderness areas anywhere in the country allow dogs to hike with their owners.
 At FDR State Park, pets are very welcome.

 There's a great campground right near the Pine Mountain Trail

 The park also has a stunning 151-site campground, perfect for Class B and Class C RVs, tents, smaller trailers, and truck campers.
 There are a few spots that can handle rigs as big as 40 feet, but most spots are for RVs 25 feet or less.
 Of the 151 sites, 105 are electric.
 Most have water.